skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 Before we begin there are a few components we need to prepare.
 We need to:

-- Add the lending club data to Snowflake
+- Add the Lending Club data to Snowflake
 - Launch the Posit Workbench Native App
 - Create an RStudio Pro IDE session
 - Install necessary R Packages

-### Add the lending club data to Snowflake
+### Add the Lending Club data to Snowflake

 For this analysis, we'll use loan data from [LendingClub](https://www.lendingclub.com/).
-We've made the data available in an S3 bucket.
+We've made the data available in an [S3 bucket](s3://posit-snowflake-mlops).

 The data contains information for about 2.3 million loans from Southern US states.